abderrazzak11jr/Cov-SARS-19-ABM/README.md

 ## Files

-  run.py: Launches a model visualization server. model.py: Contains the agent class, and the overall model class. server.py: Defines classes for visualizing the model in the browser via Mesa's modular server, and instantiates a visualization server.
+  run.py: Launches a model visualization server.\n
+  model.py: Contains the agent class, and the overall model class. server.py: Defines classes for visualizing the model in the browser via Mesa's modular server, and instantiates a visualization server.